Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### Reimagining User Accounts

 **Account Abstraction** represents one of Ethereum's most ambitious user experience improvements.
-The goal is elegantly simple: make every Ethereum account function like a smart contract, enabling features that users expect from modern applications—social recovery when you lose access, multi-factor authentication for security, and the ability to pay transaction fees with any token rather than just ETH.
+The goal is simple: make every Ethereum account function like a smart contract, enabling features that users expect from modern applications—social recovery when you lose access, multi-factor authentication for security, and the ability to pay transaction fees with any token rather than just ETH.

 **ERC-4337** achieves this transformation without requiring changes to Ethereum's core protocol.
 Instead, it implements account abstraction at a higher layer through an ingenious system that separates user intentions from the technical details of blockchain execution.